 Skip to content

-This guide walks through downloading, installing, and starting Wallarm API Firewall on Docker.
+This guide walks through downloading, installing, and starting Wallarm API Firewall on Docker for REST API request validation.

 Requirements